Stéphane Courtois: Rocher: Democracy or totalitarianism (2002–2008)

-Deer: Political Deer (2010–)
+Deer: Political Deer (2010–present)

-He is founder and director since 2010 of the collection "Political Deer" Éditions du Cerf.
+He has been the founder and director since 2010 of the collection "Political Deer" Éditions du Cerf.

 Published works

-Most of his works were written in French, but some have been directly published in a foreign language (English, German, etc.), and some have been translated into foreign languages (The Black Book of Communism has more 30 translations).
+Most of his works were written in French, but some have been directly published in a foreign language (English, German, etc.), and some have been translated into foreign languages (The Black Book of Communism has more than 30 translations).